-The reasons to use Ingram alongside Createspace are:
+The reasons to use Ingram alongside KDP Print (previously Createspace) are:

 - Your book will be available to 39,000 retailers, libraries, schools and universities—online and in stores around the world.
 These are outlets that are unlikely to order from Amazon directly

-- You can apply discounting which is critical for booksellers to order your books as they need a margin to make some money on the transaction
+- You can apply discounts which are critical for booksellers to order your books as they need a margin to make some money on the transaction

 - You can order your own books by the box or more and ship to customers in bulk – and make money on the transaction instead of just breaking even.
 I've found this useful in the last month as I'm speaking in New Zealand and Australia, so have bulk-ordered books for those events.
 Plus, I've had requests for bulk purchases from other companies and previously have had to turn down those orders.